 However, signature and numbers are always written with a pencil.

-15: Links and Resources
+15: Relief printing techniques: links and Resources

 - Polymetaal has everything you need to be a printmaker, with pages in English and a list of retailers in different countries.